Shivangx01b/CorsMe/README.md

 - Scanner stores the error results as "error_requests.txt"... which contains hosts which cannot be requested

-## Idea for making this tools are taken from :
+## Ideas for making this tool are taken from :
 [CORScanner](https://github.com/chenjj/CORScanner)

 [Corsy](https://github.com/s0md3v/Corsy)